Belloche/DraftShare/Journal.md

 4-5-21

 My tests are failing, something is wrong with @BeforeEach and it won't reset the DB to the stock data :(

+4-7-21

+I finally got my tests passing again!
+I don't really know what happened with my testUtils Database, but I replaced it with the Database file I have in main and now it runs fine.
+I also had to modify my update test so it passes.